 Fluoride is a common treatment that’s been shown to help strengthen children’s teeth and prevent decay in patients of all ages.
 Topical fluoride, in particular, is helpful for promoting oral health and has been publicly endorsed by the ADA.

-To learn more, contact one of our dental offices in Webster, Dickinson, or Pasadena, TX.
+To learn more, contact one of our dental offices in Webster or Dickinson, TX.
 We’ll explain the benefits of fluoride and recommend whether treatment would be beneficial for you.

 Root Canal Therapy